 While I’m certainly not here to make excuses for HCPs and let them off the hook for evolving to digitally-savvy, I do understand that the current state of the health care profession requires them to spend less time with patients and more time on paperwork, leaving little time for tweeting and posting.
 Additionally, with the legal liability of disclosing patient information social media is probably a daunting challenge to most health care professionals.

 Not all health care professionals are technophobic, though.
 There are some great examples of social networks popping up specifically targeting medical professionals.
 Networks, like Sermo, Doximity and the OPENPediatrics networks.
-Check out this great video featuring ways that doctors can leverage social media to share research and experiences.
+Check out this great video featuring ways that doctors can (and should) leverage social media to share research and experiences.